Cremation has replaced traditional burials in popularity in America and people are getting creative with those ashes - Local News 8

 Cremation has replaced traditional burials in popularity in America and people are getting creative with those ashes

-The days of most Americans choosing a casket and traditional graveside ceremony for their funerals are over.
+The days of most Americans choosing a casket and traditional graveside burial for their funerals are over.

 Cremation became the top choice in 2015 and has been climbing in popularity ever since.